 The Nest Learning Thermostat (third generation) strikes the right balance between style and smarts, making it our pick for the best smart thermostat you can buy.

 Read the full review: Nest Learning Thermostat 3rd generation

 If you want a smart thermostat that forms the basis of a smart home ecosystem you can build on, Hive Active Heating 2 is a good fit.

-When it comes to the ecosystem, Hive offers a range of home security cameras, smart lights, and smart plugs, all of which can be controlled from the Hive app.
+When it comes to the ecosystem, Hive offers a range of home security cameras, smart lights, and smart plugs, all of which can be controlled by the Hive app.

 While testing, we found that its simple interface and easy voice assistant integration made it a breeze to use.

 Read the full review: Hive Thermostat